 If your employer has opted out of the workers’ compensation benefits program, you may have to take them to court if you are injured on the job.
-When you work for a non-subscriber employer (employers who do not participate in the Texas workers’ comp system), you have to prove that your employer’s negligence led to your injuries.
+When you work for a non-subscriber employer (employers who do not participate in the Texas workers’ comp system), you have to prove that your employer’s negligence led to your injuries and expert witnesses can play a major role in non-subscriber injury cases in Houston.

 The good news is that under Texas law, you only have to demonstrate that your employer was one percent responsible for your injuries in order to pursue 100 percent compensation.
 The bad news is that it is not always easy to prove that your employer was negligent.

-And that’s why expert witnesses can be essential to your case.
+And that’s why expert witnesses can be essential to your non-subscriber injury cases in Houston.

-Hiring an Expert Witness Can Improve Your Case
+Hiring an Expert Witness Can Improve Your Chances in Non-Subscriber Injury Cases in Houston

-An expert witness is different from the kind of witness who saw the accident happen.
-These witnesses have experience and knowledge related to workplace accidents and can provide clear explanations regarding the nature of the accident itself, the injuries you sustained, the likely losses you may experience due to ongoing disability, and issues of liability.
+Expert witnesses are different from the kind of witness who saw the accident happen.
+Expert witnesses have experience and knowledge related to workplace accidents and can provide clear explanations regarding the nature of the accident itself, the injuries you sustained, the likely losses you may experience due to ongoing disability, and issues of liability.

-There are a variety of expert witnesses who might be helpful in your lawsuit against a non-subscriber employer.
+There are a variety of expert witnesses who might be helpful in your non-subscriber injury cases in Houston.
 They include the following:

 - Accident reconstruction experts.
 These experts are in the business of recreating/reenacting the events and circumstances that led to the accident and your injuries.
 This reenactment can be a useful tool for demonstrating negligence.